josephang/MagicMonitor/README.md

 # Magic Monitor

-The purpose of this script is to take video / data input from consoles via third-party USB device.
+- The purpose of this script is to take video / data input from consoles via third-party `HDMI / DP` to `USB Device`.
+- It's for people with a game console that wants to use their high performance monitor rather than TV while also using monitor as PC monitor.

-You can download to play right away or add it to your project.
+- You can download to play right away or add it to your project.

-You can test it on my website: https://joeworkbench.net/MagicMonitor
+- You can test it on my website: https://joeworkbench.net/MagicMonitor

 ## For Those in a Hurry

-All you really need is `MagicMonitor.html`.
+- All you really need is `MagicMonitor.html`.
 You can download and launch it on your favorite browser.

-Go into your `Browser Settings` and search for `Webcam` and `Microphone`.
+- Go into your `Browser Settings` and search for `Webcam` and `Microphone`.

-Set the `Default` device to your `Usb Device` connected from your console and to your `PC`.
+- Set the `Default` device to your `Usb Device` connected from your console and to your `PC`.

-Depending on the distance to your console, an `hdmi/dp repeater` might be necessary.
+- Depending on the distance to your console, an `hdmi/dp repeater` might be necessary.

-An `hdmi splitter` will be necessary if you wish to use a `TV` as well.
+- An `hdmi splitter` will be necessary if you wish to use a `TV` as well.

 ## Features